rust-lang/book/2018-edition/src/ch10-02-traits.md

 scope.
 Let’s say this *lib.rs* is for a crate we’ve called `aggregator` and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their library’s scope.
-They would need to import the trait into their scope first.
+They would need to bring the trait into their scope first.
 They would do so by specifying `use aggregator::Summary;`, which then would enable them to implement `Summary` for their type.
 The `Summary` trait would also need to be a public trait for another crate to implement it, which it is because we put the `pub` keyword